gentry-php/gentry/docs/writing/integration.md

 # Integration tests
-Gentry's basic premise is that each scenario tests exactly one method on one object.
-This works great for classical unit tests, but what if you want to run something more akin to an _integration test_?

 Integration tests test multiple features on various components, which should remain in a consistent state - as defined by the programmer - throughout the test.
 For example, a user can login, place an order, complete the payment process, log out and back in, and see her order history with the updated item.
 That's a lot of calls to make, and on a lot of different objects!

-One could accomplish this by placing these test in a seperate scenario class and doing setup/teardown in its constructor instead of in `__wakeup`/`__sleep`, but luckily Gentry offers an easier way which is more descriptive (after all, it won't be immediately apparent to the casual reader that the tests are related).
-You can also use the following syntax:

 ```php
 <?php